AyaseErii/Caravel-OpenFPGA-EF/README2.rst

 MPW One
 --------------

-You can learn more about the caravel chip by watching these video:

 -  `Caravel User Project Features -- What are the utilities provided by caravel to the user project ? <https://youtu.be/zJhnmilXGPo>`__
 -  `Aboard Caravel -- How to integrate your design with Caravel? <https://youtu.be/9QV8SDelURk>`__
 -  `Things to Clarify About Caravel -- What versions to use with Caravel? <https://youtu.be/-LZ522mxXMw>`__

 Check ``mpw-one-final`` for the caravel used for the mpw-one tapeout.

-> :warning: You don't need to integrated your design with Caravel GDS for mpw-two.
+> :warning: You don't need to integrate your design with Caravel GDS for mpw-two.
 Running ``make ship`` is no longer required.

 .. |License| image:: https://img.shields.io/github/license/efabless/caravel